How to use Custom Headers

 Working with Multi Site rewrites

-When you use custom headers alongside rewrites (Multi Site configuration), you configure headers on your main project (the one with the custom domain).
+When you use custom headers alongside Multi Site rewrites, you configure headers on your main project (the one with the custom domain).
 You can set headers for any path on your domain, including paths that are rewritten to other locations.

 Important: Only custom headers set on your main project are applied to responses.
 If a path is rewritten to another Framer project or external origin, any custom headers configured on those target projects are not forwarded.